We consider all donations seriously and will address any questions, needs, and concerns that relate to preserving history materials.

 Contact Greg Williams, Director of the Gerth Archives

-The main responsibility of the Gerth Archives and Special Collections Department is serving the research needs of California State University Dominguez Hills students, faculty and community.
-The Gerth Archives seeks to collect in subject areas receiving substantial and sustained attention within the University community.
-In addition the Gerth Archives also collects material across a wide range of academic disciplines.
-As such the Gerth Archives collects correspondence, diaries, photos, organizational archives and other material that documents vital and unique personal, business, or organizational history to support academic programs at CSUDH.
+The main responsibility of the Gerth Archives and Special Collections Department in the University Library is to serve the research needs of California State University Dominguez Hills students, faculty and community.
+The Archives seeks to collect in subject areas receiving substantial and sustained attention within the University community.
+In addition, the Archives also collects material across a wide range of academic disciplines.
+As such the Archives and Special Collection Department collects correspondence, photographs, pamphlets, digital materials, organizational archives and other material that documents vital and unique personal, business, or organizational history to support academic programs at CSUDH.
+The Archives also collects materials for the CSU Dominguez Hills Archives, the California State University System wide Archives, rare or special collections publications and born digital materials.

 The Gerth Archives relies on donors for generous contributions of photographs, artifacts, manuscripts, archival papers, rare books, and funds to help support and advance its mission to offer valuable materials to students and scholars.
 Donors often also make a financial contribution that assists the Department in processing the donations.
 Emeriti and current faculty members, members of the university community and alumni provide assistance in identifying potential donors.